Stirling-Tools/Stirling-Tools.github.io/docs/Configuration/Other Customisations.md

 ### How It Works

-Stirling-PDF checks for files in this order:
+Stirling PDF checks for files in this order:
 1. **First:** `customFiles/static/` (your custom files)
 2. **Fallback:** Built-in static files embedded in the application